flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Pitch control is still translated via load demand orders, however most protections for pitch have been lost.
 - Load Factor Protection is available, over stressing the airframe should not be possible.
 - Autotrim is available.
-- Stall/&alpha;~floor~ and Over speed/V~MO~ Protections are unavailable.
+- Stall/&alpha;~floor~ and Overspeed/V~MO~ Protections are unavailable.
 - Speed stability is enabled, this function pushes the nose down when the airspeed gets too low (about 5kts before reaching V~SW~) and pulls the nose up when speed is getting too high.
-- Speed stability is **no** protection, its commands are overruled by the sidestick, it's only used to maintain a safe speed when the pilot is not actively monitoring the speed.
+- Speed Stability is **no** protection, its commands are overruled by the sidestick, it's only used to maintain a safe speed when the pilot is not actively monitoring the speed.
 - Stall and over speed **are** possible in Alternate Law, audio warnings should be taken seriously, and the plane stabilized immediately.
 - Roll control is in direct mode, bank angle protection and turn coordination are lost.
 - Yaw control is provided with yaw dampening available.

 !!! info "Load Demand"
     With fly-by-wire flight controls, the sidestick usually doesn't affect the avionics directly, instead being translated into a load demand order that tells the flight computers to change the current flight situation, the computers then generate commands for the avionics to achieve the necessary movement introduced.
-    This also inhibits unsafe flight conditions like stalls, inverted flight or exceeding of the load limit (G Limit), provided the Aircraft is in [Normal Law](overview.md).
+    This also inhibits unsafe flight conditions like stalls, inverted flight or exceeding of the load limit (G Limit), provided the aircraft is in [Normal Law](overview.md).

 ## Alternate Law without Protection
 This fallback mode is triggered when multiple flight-critical redundant systems have failed: